This piece was originally published on April 4, 2014. It has been updated and republished following George H.W. Bush’s passing.

 Bush was known to subscribe to an old belief, frequently attributed to his old-line Wasp sense of entitlement/noblesse oblige, that campaigning was an inherently dirty business with no necessary connection to how one governed once safely ensconced in office.
 The trouble for Bush is that his campaign collided with his governing in a way he was never able to fully reconcile.

 The most important domestic policy fight of the Bush era was the budget deal of 1990.
-In the face of a deficit crisis — a real one, with rising interest rates, not the pretend one haunting the imagination of Obama-era fiscal scolds — Bush needed to negotiate a fiscal correction with the Democratic-controlled Congress.
+In the face of a deficit crisis — a real one, with rising interest rates, not the pretend one that haunted the imagination of Obama-era fiscal scolds — Bush needed to negotiate a fiscal correction with the Democratic-controlled Congress.
 Bush had sworn “no new taxes” during his campaign, but new taxes were necessary to fulfill Democrats’ fairness criteria.
 So he struck a deal that raised the top income-tax rate from 28 percent to 31 percent in return for significant cuts to spending.
 It worked — in combination with Bill Clinton’s subsequent deficit plan in 1993, Bush corrected the massive structural deficits introduced by Reagan.

 Obviously, conservatives never forgave Bush for this.
 The unfortunate onset of a recession the next year tanked his approval ratings, further encouraging the right to disown his legacy completely.
 Conservatives settled on the understanding that Bush’s popularity declined not because of the recession, but because he had forsaken the One True Path of Reaganism.
 The next Republican nominees, Bob Dole in 1996, and George W. Bush in 2000, had to re-commit themselves to full-scale supply-side economics.
 And when they had a chance to put that platform into action, they fully undid the hard work of fiscal correction that Bush and Clinton had accomplished.